All Episodes

 Well, I mean, for crying out loud, what are we talking about here?

-And now I'm talking we got a national crime it's taking place here.
+And now I'm thinking, we got a national crime that's taking place here.

 We beat Nigeria by 83.